Tom Browning's perfect game: Tom Browning

 Tom Browning made his MLB debut in 1984 for the Cincinnati Reds.
 In his first full season, Browning became the first rookie since Bob Grim to win 20 games, and finished second in National League Rookie of the Year voting.
 By the 1987 season however, Browning's pitching had worsened, and in June, he was demoted to Triple-A. While in Triple-A, Browning revealed he had been pitching through a sore elbow.
-He later described the demotion as "the lowest I've every been ...
+He later described the demotion as "the lowest I've ever been ...
 It made me realize how far I had fallen, and how hard I had to work to get back what I had lost."
 For the 1988 season, Browning signed a one-year contract with the Reds, and pitched well.
 Prior to his perfect game, he had a win-loss record of 15-5 and a 3.56 earned run average (ERA).
-On June 6, he took a no-hitter into the ninth inning against the San Diego Padres, which was broken up by Tony Gwynn single.
+On June 6, he took a no-hitter into the ninth inning against the San Diego Padres, which was broken up by a Tony Gwynn single.